 In 2013, the project won an award for its fruit tree nursery that provides a self-sustaining source of food for the chimps.

-Volunteers play an important role by assisting with behavior enrichment that is crucial for the psychological health of chimps.
+Volunteers played an important role by assisting with behavior enrichment that is crucial for the psychological health of chimps.

 Chimfunshi truly is the most wonderful place on earth, and together with our volunteers we are committed to seeing more chimps get a second chance at life.